Kong/developer.konghq.com/app/_how-tos/create-a-log-event-hook-with-kong-gateway.md

 ## 1. Create the Event Hook

-`log` Event Hook configuration specifies an event and a source.
-In this guide you will create an Event Hook that listens for CRUD events on the Consumers entity.
+The `log` Event Hook configuration specifies an event and a source.
+In this guide you will create an Event Hook that listens for CRUD events on the [Consumers](/gateway/entities/consumer/) entity.
 This Event Hook will create a log entry when a CRUD event occurs.

 Create a long Event Hook on the `consumers` event using the `crud` source: